-Plant and equipment and leasehold improvements are stated at cost less accumulated depreciation and impairment.
+Plant and equipment is recognised at cost less accumulated depreciation and impairment.
 Cost includes expenditure that is directly attributable to the acquisition of the item.
 In the event that settlement of all or part of the purchase consideration is deferred, cost is determined by discounting the amounts payable in the future to their present value as at the date of acquisition.